MOONLAPSED/cognosis/README.md

 # Cognosis: A formal theory and application for testing LLMs and NLP logic, capability, physics, and the Free Energy Principle

-note: `master` branch of cognosis is now on a different github user account.
-This is the speculative moon branch.
-This is not a deprecation warning because we were never precated to begin with.
-This repo will have artificial intelligence working on it where the `master` branch will be human maintained.

 ## Introduction

 Cognosis is a limited-platform python application, formal theory and in-development experiment combining Eric C.R.
 Hehner's Practical Theory of Programming (aPToP) with the Free Energy Principle of Cognitive Science and Natural Language Processing (NLP).
 This theory aims to develop a robust system for processing high-dimensional data, leveraging both classical and quantum principles.
 If any aspect of my explanation is overly stilted please keep in mind that I am **searching** for methodological and theoretical explanations to explain the concepts and ideas which I am actually encountering primarily in real life with real life workloads and stakes, not just experiment.
 And I'm self-taught, never been in the industry or science, directly.